 CVE-2026-38743: CWE-1220: Insufficient Granularity of Access Control in Apache Software Foundation Apache Airflow

-CVE-2026-38743 is an access control vulnerability in Apache Airflow affecting the /ui/dags endpoint.
-Authenticated users with read access to any DAG could access Human-in-the-Loop prompts and TaskInstance details for DAGs outside their authorized scope.
-This exposure allows unauthorized visibility into operator parameters and task context data beyond intended per-DAG RBAC boundaries.
-The issue is fixed in Apache Airflow version 3.
-2. 1.
+CVE-2026-38743 is a medium-severity vulnerability in Apache Airflow where the /ui/dags endpoint fails to enforce per-DAG access control on embedded Human-in-the-Loop (HITL) and TaskInstance records.
+Authenticated users with read access to at least one DAG could access HITL prompts and full TaskInstance details for DAGs outside their authorized scope, exposing operator parameters and task context beyond intended boundaries.
+This issue widens visibility of DAG-run data beyond the intended per-DAG RBAC controls.
+An upgrade to Apache Airflow version 3.
+2. 1 is recommended to fix this issue.

 AI Analysis